Chevrotain/chevrotain/CONTRIBUTING.md

 - `cd packages/chevrotain`
 - `yarn test`

-Additionally **integration tests** are used to test Chevrotain as an end user via the examples packages tests.
+Additionally, **integration tests** are used to test Chevrotain as an end user via the examples packages tests.

 - In this repo's root